Scientist, comedy writer, presenter and zoo-LOL-ogist

 'Imagineer' was co-written by Dr Zara Gladman and Emily Benita and produced for Glasgow Science Festival.
 The show sought to challenge perceptions of engineering and to create a space where the public could engage with the subject creatively through theatre, comedy and music.
 'Imagineer' was performed in 2017 to audiences of over 1,000 teenagers and adults.

 'A Gentle Hike' takes awkward dating to new heights.
 This short screenplay follows an exercise-phobic student as she embarks on a memorable - and painfully awkward- Tinder date on a Scottish hillside.
-The script was selected by ArtsEd for The Original Screenplay Project with production scheduled for 2018.
+The script was selected by ArtsEd for The Original Screenplay Project and produced in 2018.
+You can watch the finished film at this link.

 From comedy drama screenplays to science-inspired theatre, read about Zara's latest writing projects below.